 I write across many different niches, from literary essays to fiction; arts and culture to parenting; tech and design.
-I teach writing and literature courses to undergraduates at The New School University and Parsons in New York City, and for the Writing Institute at Sarah Lawrence College.
+I teach in the First-year Writing Program at The New School in NYC, and for the Writing Institute at Sarah Lawrence College.
 Sarah Lawrence College, MFA '17.
-Recent publications include The White Review, The Brooklyn Rail, and HCE Review.
+Recent publications in Variant Literature, Post Road, Fictive Dream, The White Review, The Brooklyn Rail, Green Mountains Review, and HCE Review.

 Personal Essays and Fiction

 by Rachel Aydt The salesperson who sold the set of World Book Encyclopedias to Dorothy O'Sullivan in 1958 knocked on her door, his tired hat in one hand and his briefcase in the other.
 He touted his product.
 'It's a real boon for a family, a real step-up on the homework front!'